nrs-org/novelslop/content/vol_01/chap_04.typ

   That was about it.
 Her feed is full of her favorite idols talking about their life and work, with the occasional anime or manga announcement.
-Speak of the devil, that was the staff announcement of "Tea Party At the End of the World" that Sena was talking about this morning.
+Speak of the devil, that was the staff announcement of "Tea Party At the End of the World" that her sister was talking about this morning.
   Seeing her father’s name along with the industry giants still felt unreal for Mona.
-He had done some music tracks for smaller anime, but seeing something his name on a post with over 100,000 likes was just a different beast.
+He had done some music tracks for smaller anime, but seeing something his name on a post with over 20,000 likes was just a different beast.

+  When she was young, she did want to become like her parents, working on various creative projects like anime or music.
+However, seeing how much her parents had to sacrifice slowly deterred her from that dream, so now Mona just wanted to become a normal person and live a fulfilling life.

+  Mona briefly rememberred the days where she used to beg her mom to teach her about fashion designing, which always ended up with an "I'm busy, go ask your dad if you are bored".
+She did not know at that time that it was a very hard time for her mom's career, so it was natural that she would always be shoo-ed away just like that.

+  Her dad also used to teach her music lessons too.
+But after a few lessons, her baby self gave up and decided to abandon the dream of being a famous music composer, if that could be considered a dream at all.
+She would return to her usual place, watching TV on the family sofa again.

+  Though, it was not her fault for giving up that early.
+Her dad did teach her quite advanced stuff, and by advanced, I mean something pulled right from the middle school music textbook.
+Hence, back when she had music lessons at middle school, Mona always felt a uneasy feeling of _deja vu_.

+  Suddenly, by some kind of instinct,
   Mona took a quick glance at the window to see the ever-familiar Hanagawa Tower.
-For some apparent reason, it had become synonymous with her destination, the city center.
-Its shape was not really peculiar amongst the giant skyscrapers, but somehow it stuck out to her since a long time ago.
+For some apparent reason, it had become synonymous with her destination, the city center, whenever she took this particular ride.
+  Its shape was not really peculiar amongst the giant skyscrapers, and it was far from being the tallest building amongst its peers, but somehow it stuck out to her since a long time ago.
+For a long time, she did not know its name, until she decided to search for it on the Internet one day.

   There was that famous experiment of repeatedly turning on lights before feeding the dog makes it able to learn from the pattern.
 It seems that Mona